Best Cheap Health Insurance in Alabama (2026)

 Short-term health insurance in AL

-Short-term health insurance sold on or after Sept.
-1, 2024 can last for up to three months at a time in Alabama.
+Short-term health insurance plans in Alabama can last for up to three months, in most cases.

-Short-term health plans bought before Sept.
-1, 2024 can last for up to 364 days at a time.
+If you have a short-term health plan you bought before Sept.
+1, 2024, it can last for up to 364 days at a time.
 You can renew these plans for up to three years.

 Short-term health plans are a good way to get coverage if you're not able to buy regular health insurance because you missed open enrollment and you don't qualify for a special enrollment period.